choojun/choojun.github.io/wsl_pyspark.md

 >>> words = text.flatMap(tokenize)
 ~~~

-3. It applies the map, and then it applies the reduceByKey action to obtain the word counts before saving the results in file
+3. Apply the map, and then apply the reduceByKey action to obtain the word counts before saving the results in file
 ~~~bash
 >>> wc = words.map(lambda x: (x, 1))
 >>> print(wc.toDebugString())